cmcb-warwick/VolumeFinder/README.md

 Skeletons are processed by Igor <code>FindingVectorsFromSkeleton.ipf</code> to form 2D vectors which can then be used for spatial statistical analysis.
 Vectors are found by a linear fit to xy coords.

 Igor will produce a report which shows a comparison of all MT vectors with the spindle axis (defined by two xyz coords at the start of the procedure).
 This is colour coded (with a key) to show variance in angle from the spindle axis.
-Histograms summarise this information (4: 1 for each pole, 1 for all angles, 1 for all angles, abs values).
-Two further histograms compare MTs that are longer than 60 nm within 80 nm of other MTs.
+Histograms summarise this information (4 hitsograms: 1 for each pole, 1 for all angles, 1 for all angles, abs() values).
+Two further histograms compare MTs that are longer than 60 nm are within 80 nm of other MTs.
 This is independent of the spindle axis.

 Each cell/movie is analysed as a separate pxp.
 Use [SummaryPXP.ipf](https://github.com/quantixed/VolumeFinder/blob/master/SummaryPXP.ipf) to make a summary report of all your data.